-If you count yourself among the 10 million people in the United States who wear a hearing aid, you might worry about what would happen if they stopped working.
+If you count yourself among the millions of people who wear a hearing aid, you might worry about what would happen if they stopped working.
 The obvious answer is that you’d have a pretty hard time hearing anything while your hearing aid is out of commission.
 But how long does it take to get a hearing aid fixed?
 And how much money does it cost?
 It all depends on what caused your hearing aid to stop working in the first place, but no matter the issue, there are ways you can provide maintenance and protection to your hearing aids to extend their lifespans.

 Here are some hearing aid accessories you can put in a “first aid kit” to make sure your hearing aids last longer and don’t fail when you need them most.

 Don’t go anywhere without a hearing aid case

 It should go without saying: the best place to keep your hearing aids is in your ears.
 But there are definitely times when that’s just not possible like when you go swimming, go to bed, or take a shower.
 It’s for just those occasions that you should keep a hearing aid case handy.
 Keeping your hearing aid in a protective case when they’re not in use ensures they won’t become casualties of some random accident, like going through the wash, getting lost at the beach, or just getting wet – which is often a death sentence for hearing aids.
 But the protective case is just half of the equation – you also need to get used to putting your hearing aids in their case every time you take them out, otherwise, the case won’t do you any good.